How to Talk to Animals in English: List of animal sounds you would love to say

 6. Cows — moo

 The name assigned to the sound produced by a cow is moo.
-This official name of the sound is lowing, which has come from a word that means to scream, but there are minimal chances we will hear it in real life.
+The official name of the sound is lowing, which has come from a word that means to scream, but there are minimal chances we will hear it in real life.
 Saying that “the cow is mooing”, doesn’t sound cliche.

 7. Donkeys — hee-haw